amaxwell01/website_rating_system/README.md

 ## Uses:
 1. To block content that you don't want you or someone you care about viewing on the web.
+    More accurate safe browsing features.
 2. To return search results based for a particular type of query for a given age group/maturity level.
+    Imagine a 11 year old girl writing a paper about tea bags.
+You don't want her to ever see the adult use of what a tea bag is or pictures of this.
+There are adult filters on the web, but this tag will allow them to work more accuretly.
 3. To make web stores easier to categorize content for their users.
+    Allow web stores content which allows them to make better automated tools to organize content for their users and Make your website easier to sell.
 4. To make websites more descriptive for people with disabilities.
+    While a user who can't visually see well will have a website read to them, what they get is kind of a surprise.
+    Instead of having a person will disabilities scan a website that may contain content that surprises them, give them a tool which will tell the user what type of content they are expected to see/read/hear.

 ## G — General Audiences.
 All Ages Admitted.